jyz022020/module9/04-Web-APIs/01-Activities/04-Data-Attributes/README.md

 Work with a partner to implement the following user story:

-* As a player, I want to click on a card and view the hidden number.
+- As a player, I want to click on a card and view the hidden number.

 ## Acceptance Criteria

-* It is done when I click on a card and the hidden number is revealed.
+- It is done when I click on a card and the hidden number is revealed.

-* It is done when the number is visible if the card is clicked.
+- It is done when the number is visible if the card is clicked.

+- If I click on a card while it is visible, the number will be hidden.

 ## Assets